Abdulrahman-Mansor/MIPS-Processor/README.md

 ## 4. Entity (mips_microprocessor)

-The mips_microprocessor entity uses a single input called clk.
+The `mips_microprocessor` entity uses a single input called `clk`.
 When clk changes, it makes the processor run one instruction quickly.
-When the reset signal is activated, it starts the instructions again from the beginning.
+When the `reset` signal is activated, it starts the instructions again from the beginning by resting the `program_counter` signal.

 ## 5. Signals & Variables